JuDFTteam/masci-tools/studentproject18w/README.md

 plt.show()
 ```

-## Try out the Web Frontend locally
+## Try Out the Web Frontend Locally

-The demo notebook with the Dashboard is `studentproject18w/frontend/jupyter/demo/demo.ipynb`.
+The demo notebook with the dashboard is `studentproject18w/frontend/jupyter/demo/demo.ipynb`.

 ### If using Jupyter Notebook
 On Windows, omit keyword `source`.